vinicius0026/blog/_posts/2020-05-15-modularizing-the-logic-of-your-vue-application.md

 }
 ```

 Let's move on to the Invoice module now.
-This will be a more complex module, so we are going to stub out the functions before implementing them.
+It will be a more complex module, so we are going to stub out the functions before implementing them.

 ```typescript
 // src/modules/invoice.ts